Chaka Khan: Personal life

 Khan has been married twice and has two children, daughter Indira Milini and son Damien Holland.
 Her first marriage was to Hassan Khan, in 1970, when she was 17, and ended in divorce a short time later.
 Milini's birth was the result of a relationship between Chaka Khan and Rahsaan Morris.

 Khan married her second husband, Richard Holland, in 1976.
-The marriage reportedly caused a rift between Khan and several members of Rufus, in particular, Andre Fischer.
+The marriage reportedly caused a rift between Khan and several members of Rufus, in particular drummer Andre Fischer.
 Holland wanted her to tone down her sexy stage image, but she refused.
 Following their split in 1979, Khan spent time in the studio with Ike Turner, who she said was a "real inspiration and a catalyst emotionally and in other ways as well" during that difficult time.
 Holland filed for divorce in 1980, citing "irreconcilable differences."

 During her solo stardom in the mid-1980s, she dated a Chicago-area schoolteacher.
 Following their separation, Khan moved to Europe, first settling in London, and later buying a residence in Germany.
 She lived in Germany for a while "in a little village in the Rhine Valley" and also in Mannheim.

 Khan defines herself as spiritual and does not belong to any religious organization.
 She has heavily criticized her Catholic upbringing and describes it as a "negative" religion.
-She stated: "I had a heavy Catholic upbringing and Catholicism is terrible—it’s the reason there were slaves.
-Mass every morning at seven o’clock during Lent.
+She stated: "I had a heavy Catholic upbringing and Catholicism is terrible—it's the reason there were slaves.
+Mass every morning at seven o'clock during Lent.
 Shit.
 It was a great relief when I finally realized what I was into and got out of it."